papicella/tas4k8s-useful-scripts/README.md

 ### what-on-k8s-app-name.sh

-The following example shows how to see what an app from "cf app {name}" looks like on K8s in terms of what is created for each "cf push" of an app instance.
+The following example shows how to see what an app from "**cf app {name}**" looks like on K8s in terms of what is created for each "cf push" of an app instance.

 Parameters: